U.S. Coast Guard Cutter Tahoma and crew return to homeport following 65-day patrol in the Florida Straits

 |Downloads:

-This work, U.S. Coast Guard Cutter Tahoma and crew return to homeport following 65-day patrol in the Florida Straits [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Coast Guard Cutter Tahoma and crew return to homeport following 65-day patrol in the Florida Straits, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U.S. Coast Guard Cutter Tahoma and crew return to homeport following 65-day patrol in the Florida Straits

 LEAVE A COMMENT